pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 The example we just introduced corresponds to the simplest case of only one variable indexed in time.
-In that case, the :class:`~tdates.DateArray` object should have the same size as the :attr:`~tseries.TimeSeries.data` part.
+In that case, the :class:`~DateArray` object should have the same size as the :attr:`~TimeSeries.data` part.
-In our example, the length of the :class:`~tdates.DateArray` was automatically adjusted to match the data length, and we have ``DateArray.size == series.size``.
+In our example, the length of the :class:`~DateArray` was automatically adjusted to match the data length, and we have ``DateArray.size == series.size``.

 However, it is often convenient to use series with multiple variables.
 A simple representation of this kind of data is a matrix, with as many rows as actual observations and as many columns as variables.
-In that case, the :class:`~tdates.DateArray` object should have the same length as the number of rows.
+In that case, the :class:`~DateArray` object should have the same length as the number of rows.
 More generally, ``DateArray.size`` should be equal to ``series.shape[0]``.

-When a :class:`~tseries.TimeSeries` is created from a multi-dimensional ``data`` and a single starting date, it is assumed that the data consists of several variables: the length of the :class:`~tdates.DateArray` is then adjusted to match ``len(data)``.
+When a :class:`~TimeSeries` is created from a multi-dimensional ``data`` and a single starting date, it is assumed that the data consists of several variables: the length of the :class:`~DateArray` is then adjusted to match ``len(data)``.
-However, you can force the length of the :class:`~tdates.DateArray` with the ``length`` optional parameter.
+However, you can force the length of the :class:`~DateArray` with the ``length`` optional parameter.

 For example, let us consider the case of an array of (50 x 12) points, corresponding to 50 years of monthly data.

    >>> data = np.random.uniform(-1,1,50*12).reshape(50,12)

 We may want to consider each month independently from the others: in that case, we want an annual series of 50 observations, each observation consisting of 12 variables.
 We define the time series as: